-Half-Blood Prince Spoilers.
-You are warned.
+This story was written right after Half-Blood Prince came out.
 Standard Disclaimer applies - it's all JKR's.

 The patient had been shunted to a forgotten corner of the ward.
 They hadn't really wanted him here, either, but since he had been extradited from some god-forsaken hell-hole in New Zealand, and in that part of the world there seemed to be a bit more of a concern for what they termed 'human rights', the Aurory had deemed it best to at least provide some semblance of care.
 Even to a traitorous murderer like him.
 He wasn't worth an international incident.

 He had put up a fierce fight when cornered, but it had been a dozen against one – it was a miracle he had survived at all.
 The last of the Death Eaters.
 It had been four years since the world had been rid of Tom Riddle.
 One by one, Magical Law Enforcement had hunted down the remaining 'war criminals', until only one was left.

 They had tracked him down, finally, and now he was here.
 Dumped on a cot, his insides scrambled, most of the bones in his lower body broken.
 The Healers blatantly ignored him – no sense in spending money and time to save a patient for later execution.
 Better to let him die now.
 Better for everyone concerned.
 So they all busied themselves with their work and nicer people and tried to forget about the semi-conscious, fading man at the end of the hall.

 All of them, except one.
 She didn't know why she found herself drifting over to the otherwise empty room where they had left him.
 Her shift was finished, and by the time she went back on duty tomorrow, it would surely be all over for him.

 And yet, there she was, opening the door, cautiously sitting down on a stool next to his cot.